WHY WE LOVE OLOC

 - We operate a website with numerous resources on Lesbians and aging, a list of feminist bookstores, and extensive Internet links.

-- We provide members with the opportunity to participate in a Yahoo Group as a discussion and information sharing forum.
+- We provide members with the opportunity to participate in an email group as a discussion and information sharing forum.

 - We maintain a Media Library of 100 movies (currently) available for free home use.
 In addition, the Library has other media such as radio shows, music, and DVDs from pre-OLOC conferences and National Gatherings

 - We provide support to the Old Lesbian Oral Herstory Project

 - We honor Old Lesbians who have died in our Memorial Slide show, which we run at National Gatherings

 - We sell Old Lesbian t-shirts and other items that promote Old Lesbian visibility with messages such as “This Is What An Old Lesbian Looks Like” in large, prominent print

 - Our Research Gatekeeper vets requests for our participation in Lesbian research to ensure it will benefit and include Old Lesbians before recommending participation to our affiliates

 - We send birthday cards with positive images of Old Lesbians to affiliates who may not receive many cards from others if they are particularly isolated.

 - OLOC offers the strength that comes from having a national identity and connection with sisters in many places

 - We provide newsletters, brochures, cards, and other OLOC materials to distribute at events and to individuals and chapters.